 - There is also the very nice moment when a vet speaks to Cora Raikes and welcomes her on duty, not as a woman in "his navy," but as a destroyer crew member ready to perform with a battleship.

 - In the novelization, it goes into detail about why the veterans agreed to help Stone by saying they had seen the horrors of war and vowed "never again."

 - In addition to the veterans that have served on the Missouri, some of the vets' caps shows that they have served on other ships, one in particular the USS North Carolina.

 - Also watching Canales who has literally admitted that he believes himself to be half a man and has "no will to live" slowly regain his posture and decorum as a warrior and then go head to head with an advanced alien as a double amputee.
-Doubles as a Crowning Moment of Heartwarming and a Crowning Moment Of Awesome .
+Doubles as a Heartwarming Moment and a Moment of Awesome .
 By far, my favorite character and plotline of the entire movie.
 Watching him get his medal first choked me up a bit.